SmingHub/Sming/Sming/Components/terminal/README.rst

 .. envvar:: TERMINAL

    Command line to use when running ``make terminal``.
+   This is normally empty (undefined) which causes the default python terminal application to run.
    Redefine if you want to use a different terminal application.

 .. envvar:: KILL_TERM